Indian Museum: Natural history

-The museum has four galleries dedicated to natural history, namely the botanical, insect, mammal and bird galleries.
-It also contains prehistoric artifacts such as the huge skeleton of a dinosaur.
+The museum has four galleries dedicated to natural history, namely the botanical, insect, mammal and bird galleries featuring a large number of taxidermied specimens as well as skeletons.
+There are also two fossil galleries, one featuring vertebrate fossils from the Shiwalik region, the other featuring mostly invertebrate fossils along with some marine reptile fossils and the egg of a sauropod dinosaur.

 Administration

 Administrative control of the Cultural sections, viz.
 Art, Archaeology and Anthropology rests with the Board of Trustees under its Directorate, and that of the three other science sections is with the geological survey of India, the zoological survey of India and the Botanical survey of India.
 The museum Directorate has eight co-ordinating service units: Education, preservation, publication, presentation, photography, medical, modelling and library.
 This multipurpose institution with multidisciplinary activities is being included as an Institute of national importance in the seventh schedule of the Constitution of India.